-To shop by brand, just select Viking, Wilson, Harrow or Aztek from the “Manufacturer” menu to the right.
+To shop by brand, just select Viking, Wilson, or Harrow from the “Manufacturer” menu to the right.
 Or shop by price, weight or core density using the filters provided.
 Scroll down to learn more about how weight and core density affect play.

 A heavier paddle is more stable but less maneuverable.